jamesr66a/onnx/docs/Operators.md

 ### <a name="Hardmax"></a><a name="hardmax">**Hardmax**</a>

-  The operator computes the hardmax (1 for the first maximum value, and 0 for all others) values for each layer in the batch of the given input.
-The input is a 2-D tensor (Tensor<float>) of size (batch_size x input_feature_dimensions).
-The output tensor has the same shape and contains the hardmax values of the corresponding input.

-  X does not need to explicitly be a 2D vector; rather, it will be coerced into one.
-For an arbitrary n-dimensional tensor X \in [a_0, a_1, ..., a_{k-1}, a_k, ..., a_{n-1}] and k is the axis provided, then X will be coerced into a 2-dimensional tensor with dimensions [a_0 * ... * a_{k-1}, a_k * ... * a_{n-1}].
-For the default
-  case where axis=1, this means the X tensor will be coerced into a 2D tensor of dimensions [a_0, a_1 * ... * a_{n-1}], where a_0 is often the batch size.
-  In this situation, we must have a_0 = N and a_1 * ... * a_{n-1} = D.
-  Each of these dimensions must be matched correctly, or else the operator will throw errors.

 #### Versioning

 This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: